Me and my vision board(s)

 Keeping a vision journal as a company.

 Whenever I feel inspired (usually on a relaxing Sunday evening), I will pick an image or a quote from my vision board, look at it, and write down whatever goes through my mind about that particular image or quote.
-It helps me to access the feeling each picture or quote evoke in me and clarify what the image/words actually represents.
+It helps me to access the feeling of each picture or quote evokes in me and clarify what the image/words actually represent.

 Here are some questions I use to help me when I’m journaling about my vision board:

 - Why does this particular image/quote feel good to me?

 - What does this image/quote remind me of?

 - What does this image/quote represent in my life?

 - What can I do, daily, to recreate the feeling this image/quote evoke in me?

 - What would my days look like if I have experienced everything that is represented by this image/quote?

 - How would I be a different person if I have experienced everything that is represented by this image/quote?